 Most importantly, ANR targets the underlying cause of opioid addiction—the opioid-induced chemical brain imbalance—thereby negating the risk of relapse.

 If you’re seeking a safe and effective way to overcome hydrocodone dependency, consider undergoing the ANR treatment, which has helped over 24,000 people worldwide lead an opioid-free life.

 Accelerated Neuro-Regulation (ANR) is the only currently available medical treatment that is capable of bringing the endorphin-receptor imbalance in the body back to healthy levels.
-Since the ANR treatment deals with the root causes behind hydrocodone dependency, it is highly effective.
+Since the ANR treatment deals with the root cause behind hydrocodone dependency, it is highly effective.

-ANR Clinic has healthcare facilities to provide medical detox from hydrocodone in:
+ANR Clinic has healthcare facilities in:

 - DeSoto Memorial Hospital, Arcadia, Florida

 - New Vision University Hospital, Tbilisi, Georgia

 To get started with the ANR treatment, contact us to schedule a free consultation!